karlkfi/kpt-config-sync/docs/user/overview.md

 ### view

-As discussed in [System Overview](system_overview.md), contents of the Git repo are converted to ClusterPolicy and PolicyNode CRDs during the import process.
+As discussed in [System Overview](system_overview.md), contents of the Git repo are converted to ClusterConfig and NamespaceConfig CRDs during the import process.
 To print the generated CRD resources in JSON:

 ```console